Bertrand Russell: Early career

-Russell began his published work in 1896 with German Social Democracy, a study in politics that was an early indication of a lifelong interest in political and social theory.
+Russell began his published work in 1896 with German Social Democracy, a study in politics that was an early indication of his interest in political and social theory.
 In 1896 he taught German social democracy at the London School of Economics.
 He was a member of the Coefficients dining club of social reformers set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb.

-He now started an intensive study of the foundations of mathematics at Trinity.
+He now started a study of the foundations of mathematics at Trinity.
 In 1897, he wrote An Essay on the Foundations of Geometry (submitted at the Fellowship Examination of Trinity College) which discussed the Cayley–Klein metrics used for non-Euclidean geometry.
-He attended the First International Congress of Philosophy in Paris in 1900 where he met Giuseppe Peano and Alessandro Padoa.
+He attended the first International Congress of Philosophy in Paris in 1900 where he met Giuseppe Peano and Alessandro Padoa.
 The Italians had responded to Georg Cantor, making a science of set theory; they gave Russell their literature including the Formulario mathematico.
 Russell was impressed by the precision of Peano's arguments at the Congress, read the literature upon returning to England, and came upon Russell's paradox.
-In 1903 he published The Principles of Mathematics, a work on foundations of mathematics.
+In 1903 he published The Principles of Mathematics, a work on the foundations of mathematics.
 It advanced a thesis of logicism, that mathematics and logic are one and the same.

-At the age of 29, in February 1901, Russell underwent what he called a "sort of mystic illumination", after witnessing Whitehead's wife's acute suffering in an angina attack.
-"I found myself filled with semi-mystical feelings about beauty... and with a desire almost as profound as that of the Buddha to find some philosophy which should make human life endurable", Russell would later recall.
+At the age of 29, in February 1901, Russell underwent what he called a "sort of mystic illumination", after witnessing Whitehead's wife's suffering in an angina attack.
+"I found myself filled with semi-mystical feelings about beauty and with a desire almost as profound as that of the Buddha to find some philosophy which should make human life endurable", Russell would later recall.
 "At the end of those five minutes, I had become a completely different person."